 Fire restrictions vary throughout the year depending on whether or not it is a Declared Fire Danger Period or a Total Fire Ban day.
 Each year the CFA declares a Fire Danger Period (FDP) for the Hepburn Shire based on local environmental conditions.
-The FDP usually runs between November and April and restricts activities such as open air burning.
+The FDP for the Hepburn Shire this season will commence at 0100 hours on 12 November 2018 and will remain in place until 1 May 2019 unless stated otherwise.

 Throughout the declared Fire Danger Period, fires in the open air are subject to legal restrictions with only essential burning carried out under strict conditions of a permit.